 - Make some guacamole, and squeeze in the fresh lime juice

 - Make candied citrus peel: Cut the peel into long strips, and simmer in sugar and water until they’re tender.
-Chop them and use in baked goods, or dip the strips in melted dark chocolate.
+Chop them and use them in baked goods, or dip the strips in melted dark chocolate.

 And, while you’re at it, don’t forget these other members of the citrus family: